 Looking for a money converter in Singapore?
 Sift out the best spots for good exchange rates from online forums, or chat-up that resourceful neighbour of yours for the inside scoop.
 Got a gathering coming up?
 Start looking out for promotions and deals to share them with your friends to enjoy more for less!

 It’s also a skill that can help when reevaluating your daily expenses – some of which you are probably paying too much for.
 These are dollars and cents that can be shaved and saved, so start looking out for such spendings.
-Or you can get started with these 5 day-to-day items that we’ve rounded up.
+Or you can get started with these

 Families who are kick-starting or in the midst of planning for the futures of their loved ones can also use this kiasu-ness to their advantage.
 For many, that means preparing ahead of time.
 Plan your household expenses quarterly (or annually) on a do-it-yourself spreadsheet or, if you’d like lesser work, an expense tracker or money manager app.
 It’s a good way to track every budget in the present and set targets for the future – allowing you to better prioritise all expenditures.